funkhaus/vuehaus/README.md

 ### Utility Functions

-Vuepress defines a few utility functions to make building the routing table easier:
+Vuehaus defines a few utility functions to make building the routing table easier:

 -   `get_child_of_dev_id($dev_id, $nth_child = 0)` - Get the post object of the nth child (zero-based, default `0`) of a page with the given Developer ID.
 -   `get_child_of_dev_id_path($dev_id, $nth_child = 0, $after = '')` - Get the relative path of the nth child of a page with the given Developer ID.
 Adds `$after` to the retrieved path.